lf-edge/eve/docs/UPSTREAMING.md

 #### 0000-core-os-merge.patch

 Merge in all of the changes that the CoreOS (RIP, CoreOS Inc) team included in their [fork of grub](https://github.com/coreos/grub).
-These include the following, and why we need them:
+These include the following, and why we need them.

-* PLEASE FILL IN
+Generally, most of the support we needed was for tpm and a few other capabilities.
+We need to do the following:

+1. Create a state diagram for our boot process.
+2. Determine the logic used to transition between states.
+3. Determine the tools that implement the given logic.
+4. For state transitions that depend on grub, determine if grub mainstream supports it.
+5. Isolate just those elements that: are required for state transitions; are not implemented in mainstream grub; cannot be worked around in any other mainstream way.
+6. Apply just those patches.
+7. Upstream those few patches.

+For a reference boot state diagram from Android, see [this one](https://source.android.com/security/verifiedboot/boot-flow).

 #### 0001-TPM-build-issue-fixing.patch

-Apparently, there is build issue which mainstream grub (or possibly just coreos's version) has when building the tpm support.
-This fixes it in both `tpm.h` and `tpm.c`.
+Apparently, there is build issue which CoreOS grub has when building the tpm support; this fixes it in both `tpm.h` and `tpm.c`.
 The patch was submitted via staff at ARM in August 2017, so it is unclear if this is an issue _just_ on arm architectures, or a general problem.
 Additionally, even though tpm support was added (at least for efi booting) in mainstream grub as of late December 2018 into early 2019, `tpm.c` does not exist in the given location, and may be elsewhere.
 This entire patch may or may not be necessary.

+More importantly, the purpose of the tpm patches to grub in general are for static root of trust measurement (SRTM), or measured boot.
+We currently do not use measured boot, and as such, this patch may be unnecessary.

+**Task:** See if the issue exists in mainstream grub.

 #### 0002-video-Allow-to-set-pure-text-mode-in-case-of-EFI.patch